tiritto/gulp-crass-minifier/README.md

 ## Frequent Questions

+#### Why Crass?
+What makes it better from other minifiers?
+Unlike vast majority of other minifiers, Crass parses full CSS tree allowing it to perform all kind of optimizations that wouldn't be otherwise possible on string source based minifiers.
+This approach causes Cross to be the slowest but yet the most effective in most situations, which is further evidenced in [goalsmashers' css minification benchmark](https://goalsmashers.github.io/css-minification-benchmark/).

+#### Isn't Crass outdated and not maintained anymore?
+That's actually a hard question.
+Last commit in Crass repository comes from July 2019 and the last actual change in the library was back in February 2018 so it might feel a little abandoned.
+However, to this day Crass remains one of if not the most effective CSS minifier available in NPM repository and could be easily be claimed as feature-complete.

+Note that Crass is published on MIT license, meaning that you can fork the project at any time and take initiative in its development at any point in time.
+Just don't forget to let me know as I would love to gulpify your fork as well ;-)

+#### Using Crass is slowing down my development forcing me to wait!
+If (somehow) you find yourself in a situation where Crass minification time reduces your programming performance, it is advised to turn off minification (`optimize: false`) during development and use it on-demand, for example while creating production build.

+That being said, unless you operate on huge CSS files or use very low end computer for development, you shouldn't really notice any delays in your workflow.

 #### What is the difference between `gulp-crass-minifier` and `gulp-crass`?
 `gulp-crass` was created by another person that apparently doesn't maintain it anymore since not a single commit was made since 2017. `gulp-crass-minifier` is my own wrapper written "from scratch" and actively maintained since 2020.